danahynes/Asus-L410M-WMI-Keys/README.md

 This small program runs at boot and gives you access to the keys on the keyboard that aren't handled by the current asus-nb-wmi driver.

-On my laptop (a 2020 Asus L410M) these are the camera toggle key (same as F10) and the "Launch MyAsus" key (same as F12).
+On my laptop (a 2020 Asus L410M) these are the camera toggle key (same as F10) and the "Launch MyAsus or "//]" key (same as F12).

 ![](keys.jpg)